 No Right to Smoke.
 In a written opinion by the Public Health Institute, people do not have a constitutional or fundamental right to smoke.
 Moreover, nicotine addiction is not a protected medical condition or disability.
 Plus, it is defined as a nuisance.
 There has been a steady movement over the years to prohibit smoking in residential units.
 The American Lung Association published "Smokefree Policies in Multi-Unit Housing."
-A statute that went into effect January 1, 2013 (Civ.
+A statute that went into effect on January 1, 2013 (Civ.
 Code § 1947.5) allows landlords to ban all smoking in buildings, including dwelling units, and on the property.
 Accordingly, smoking can be banned by condominium associations, including inside units.

 Cities Restrict Smoking.
 The City of Belmont passed an ordinance that declares secondhand smoke a public nuisance and forbids smoking in apartments, townhouses, and condominiums that share a common floor or ceiling (see Belmont ordinance).

 - Oakland extended its outdoor smoking ban to include parks, bus stops and outdoor eating areas, and mulled over a ban on smoking in apartments and condominiums.

 - In 2012 Santa Monica banned smoking for new tenants of apartments and condos and empowered neighbors to take them to court if they did so.